 We have the following resources available to support you throughout a PSPS.

-In areas affected by a shutoff, PG&E opens daytime Community Resource Centers.
+During a PSPS, we open Community Resource Centers where you can access resources in a safe location.
 Each center offers an ADA-accessible restroom and hand-washing station, basic medical equipment charging, device charging, Wi-Fi and other amenities.

 Do you rely on electrical power for medical needs?
-Find out if you qualify for the Medical Baseline program, how to sign up and the benefits of the program.
+Apply for the Medical Baseline Program to receive benefits such as extra PSPS notifications.

-Will you need extra help during a Public Safety Power shutoff?
+Will you need extra help during a PSPS?

-Find out if a generator or other form of backup power is right for you, discover backup power options and learn about financing options.
+Find out if backup power is right for you, discover retailers and learn about financing options.

 - For disaster preparedness information, visit the U.S. Department of Homeland Security.